 Cinoxate - linked to skin irritations and cancer.

-Phenoxyethanol – a preservative that has been shown by the NIH (National Institute of Health) to be a neurotoxin, a reproductive toxin, ovarian toxin, that can cause skin allergies and contact dermatitis.
+Phenoxyethanol - a preservative that has been shown by the NIH (National Institute of Health) to be a neurotoxin, a reproductive toxin, an ovarian toxin, that can cause skin allergies and contact dermatitis

 I have highlighted some of the worst offenders above, but we can't forget about parabens, phthalates, PEG's (polyethylene glycols), propylene glycol, phenoxyethanol and sodium laurel sulfates.